andrewteece/product-feedback-app/README.md

 # 🗳️ Product Feedback App

-A full-featured feedback board built with Next.js, Tailwind CSS, and Zustand — based on the [Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wv1gJVtYb) challenge.
+A full-featured feedback board built with Next.js, Tailwind CSS, and Zustand.
 Users can submit feedback, upvote suggestions, comment and reply, and view the roadmap.

 ![Product Feedback App Preview](./public/preview.jpg)